El-Wilio/projectBlack/README.md

 Working on the test environment.
 Built a test to test the constraint of the username and if the registration page works.
 It has to be noted that:
 "rake test" is to the test the model and "rspec" is to the the form filling.

+* July 12th 2014

+Worked on the models Tag and Club and wrote the appropriate tests to validate them.
+Next step is to work on the club controller.

 I also added the Capybara gem to help me with the testing environment.
 ##To do list for now